rabbitmq/rabbitmq-website/src/components/Tutorials/TutorialsStreamIntro.md

-Stream was introduced in RabbitMQ 3.9.
+RabbitMQ Streams was introduced in RabbitMQ 3.9.
 You can find more information [here](/docs/streams).